(Last Updated On: October 18, 2022)

 - Put a large frying pan on the stove on medium heat.
 After about 1 to 2 minutes, add the olive oil.
 Let the olive oil heat for a bit until it begins to shimmer (hot but not too hot).

 - Add the beaten eggs to the frying pan with olive oil.
 Wait a few seconds or so before turning the eggs.

 - Using a spatula, move the eggs around in the frying pan from the middle out to the sides and back to the middle, then turn them over too.
 Adjust the heat if needed so the eggs don't cook too fast.

 - Keep turning the eggs with the spatula.
 Stay with the eggs, don't walk away.
-For 8 eggs the cooking time is about 8 minutes, you can adjust this time if needed.
+For this recipe, the cooking time is about 8 minutes but you can adjust this time if needed.

 - Keep an eye on the eggs while they are cooking.
 Chop the eggs up as they scramble in the frying pan.

 - Turn the heat source off just before the end of cooking the eggs.
 The heat from the frying pan will finish cooking the eggs.